Debt ceiling: McCarthy says ‘no progress’ ahead of talks Tuesday with Biden

 “There’s no progress that I see,” he said of the staff-level talks that extended through the weekend.
 “And it really concerns me with the timeline of where we are.”

-McCarthy confirmed that he and the other congressional leaders are heading back to the White House on Tuesday to meet with Biden.
-The meeting was initially supposed to be Friday, but was abruptly postponed so staff-level talks could continue through the weekend.

 Time is narrowing as Biden prepares to depart for the Group of Seven summit in Japan on Wednesday.
-The standoff comes as the Treasury Department says the nation will be unable to pay its bills as soon as June 1.
-Biden’s National Security Council spokesman John Kirby said that so far, “we are still planning to leave as scheduled.”
+The standoff comes as the Treasury Department issued a new letter Monday outlining its ability to continue paying the nation’s bills.
+Ahead of Biden’s trip, National Security Council spokesman John Kirby said that so far, “we are still planning to leave as scheduled.”

+The president remained hopeful that an agreement could be reached with McCarthy and other congressional leaders when they meet to avoid what would be an unprecedented debt default, which could trigger a financial catastrophe.

 Biden, who was in Philadelphia on Monday to attend granddaughter Maisy’s graduation from the University of Pennsylvania, told reporters the meeting was on for Tuesday but did not elaborate on prospects for a deal.

-The president remained hopeful that an agreement could be reached with Republicans to avoid what would be an unprecedented debt default, which could trigger a financial catastrophe.
+Now at $31 trillion, the debt limit must be lifted, as has been done countless times before, to allow continued borrowing to pay already accrued bills.

 “I remain optimistic because I’m a congenital optimist,” Biden told reporters Sunday while out for a bike ride in Rehoboth Beach, Delaware.
 “But I really think there’s a desire on their part as well as ours to reach an agreement.
 I think we’ll be able to do it.”